Paradigm4/orderbook-example/README.md

 This produces the order book, formatted as the following comma separated output:
        {symbol, timestamp} 'bid price, bid volume, ask price, ask volume'

-The output array is named 'book.'
+The output array is named book.